Perspectives on the alien abduction phenomenon: Drug-induced hallucinations

 Some alleged abductees may be under the influence of recreational drugs.
-For example, Terence McKenna described seeing "Machine Elves" while experimenting with Dimethyltryptamine (DMT).
+For example, Terence McKenna described seeing "Machine Elves" while experimenting with dimethyltryptamine (DMT).
 The description of Machine Elves is often consistent with the description of "Grey" aliens.
-In studies conducted from 1990–1995 at University of New Mexico, psychiatrist Rick Strassman found that approximately 20 percent of volunteers injected with high doses of DMT had experiences similar to purported alien abductions.
+In studies conducted from 1990 to 1995 at University of New Mexico, psychiatrist Rick Strassman found that approximately 20 percent of volunteers injected with high doses of DMT had experiences similar to purported alien abductions.

 Parallels with other phenomena

 Many parallels have been drawn between the abduction phenomenon and other unusual events.
 For example, Robert Sheaffer wrote about similarities between claims of witchcraft and claims of alien abductions.
 He said similar imagery involving non-human creatures, uncovered memories, and sex are involved in both the abduction phenomenon and the activities of those accused of witchcraft, and says these commonalities suggest the two phenomena share a common, underlying psychopathology.

-Gwen Dean noted forty-four parallels between alien abduction and satanic ritual abuse (SRA) at the Alien Abduction Conference held June 13–17, 1992, at MIT in Cambridge, Mass.
+Gwen Dean noted 44 parallels between alien abduction and satanic ritual abuse (SRA) at the Alien Abduction Conference held June 13–17, 1992, at MIT in Cambridge, Massachusetts.
 Both emerged as widespread phenomena in the late 1970s and early 1980s, and both often use hypnosis to recover lost or suppressed memories.
 The scenarios and narratives offered by alleged abductees and SRA victims feature similar elements; both are typically said to begin when the experiencer is in their youth; both are said to involve entire families and to occur generationally; the alien examination table is similar to the satanic altar; both phenomena focus on genitals, rape, sexuality, and breeding; witnesses often report that the events happen when they are in altered states of consciousness; and both phenomena feature episodes of "missing time" when the events are said to occur, but of which the victim has no conscious memory.